-Examiner the lecturer on staff at the School, or an external lecturer assigned to the task by the Examination Board, who is authorised to administer exams and/or tests.
+Examiner the lecturer of the School, or an external lecturer assigned to the task by the Examination Board, who is authorised to administer exams.
 Intermediate test or interim exam a midterm test taken during the lecturing term of a course, the assessment of which is taken into consideration for establishing the result for the course.
 Major coherent programme of education worth 67,5 credits within the bachelor phase, focusing on a primary field of study.
 Minor coherent programme of education worth 15 credits within the bachelor phase, focusing on a secondary field of study.
 Practical a practical exercise as referred to in Art.
-7.13 of the Act, in one of the following forms: writing a paper, report, essay or thesis. taking part in a tutorial, research workshop, communication workshop, or seminar. carrying out an assignment. giving an oral presentation. taking an internship. participating in an excursion or field trip. taking part in another study activity aimed at the attainment of certain skills.
-Programme Director the person charged with managing and supervising the degree programme.
-Resit the possibility to improve a grade.
+7.13 par.
+2, sub of the Act, in one of the following forms: writing a paper, report, essay or thesis. taking part in a tutorial, research workshop, communication workshop, or seminar. carrying out an assignment. giving an oral presentation. taking an internship. participating in an excursion or field trip. taking part in another study activity aimed at the attainment of certain skills.
+Programme Director Resit the person charged with managing and supervising the degree programme. the possibility to improve a grade.
 Rules & Guidelines the rules, guidelines and regulations of the Examination Board, as referred to in Art.
 7.12 paragraph 4 of the law.
-Student a person enrolled at the university for the purpose of following the degree programme and/or sitting the programme's examinations and having his/her academic record reviewed in accordance with section 7.34 of the Act; Study guide document containing important information about the framework, the Study guide contents, the services offered and the regulations of a specific programme.
-Website the degree programme's website available at https://my.eur.nl/ WCDJILC the degree programme s website available at intips.//my.eur.in/
+Student a person enrolled at the university for the purpose of following the degree programme and/or sitting the programme's examinations and having his/her academic record reviewed in accordance with section 7.34 of the Act; Study guide document containing important information about the framework, the contents, the services offered and the regulations of a specific programme.
+Website the degree programme's website available at https://my.eur.nl